Experienced Product Liability Lawyers in Fort Lauderdale

 The failure of a medical device can sometimes be traced to flaws in the manufacturing process.
 A manufacturer can be held liable if a mistake in how its product was made caused an injury.

-These errors fall into three categories: manufacturing, design, and marketing defects.
+These errors fall into manufacturing, design, and marketing defects.
 A manufacturing flaw occurs during the assembly process.
 Unlike design defects, which typically affect all the items produced as planned, manufacturing defects only affect a limited amount of items because the mistake was a deviation from the intended design.
 They are usually traceable to a particular plant, and not to the overall blueprint.

 The item must have been defective when it left the manufacturer’s control for the entity to be strictly liable.
 Evidence of a manufacturing error can include a letter from the FDA to the maker about problems at a particular plant.
 You also have to demonstrate causation, which is the link between the flawed product and your injury.